 - Hispanic Society of Lafayette (HSL)

 - Japanese Interest Floor (JIF)

 - Lafayette African and Caribbean Students Association (LACSA)

 - Writing Organization Reaching Dynamic Students (W.O.R.D.S.)

 Lafayette College has a chapter of Amnesty International USA.
 Amnesty International is a non-profit organization whose mission is to promote universal human rights.
-In pursuit of this mission Amnesty undertakes, research, advocacy, and educational campaigns to protect human rights.
-Past events have included experts to speak on the violence and genocide in Darfur, students attending rallies in DC and New York against the violence in Darfur and letter writing campaigns to elected officials addressing human rights issues.
+In pursuit of this mission, Amnesty undertakes research, advocacy, and educational campaigns to protect human rights.
+Past events have included experts who spoke on the violence and genocide in Darfur, students attending rallies in DC and New York against the violence in Darfur, and letter writing campaigns to elected officials addressing human rights issues.

-This group shares the cultural experience of Asian students studying at Lafayette with the community and educates the campus on issues important to Asian students.
+This group shares with the community the cultural experience of Asian students studying at Lafayette, and educates the campus on issues important to Asian students.
 Besides regular monthly meetings, the group sponsors various events including a celebration of Chinese New Year and an East Asian film series.
 They also take part in the annual International Extravaganza.

 This group creates an atmosphere conducive to the intellectual, cultural, and social growth of its members and contributes to the general student body’s understanding of the needs of its black members.
 Through the sponsorship of cultural programs, philanthropic projects, and social events, the group helps new students adjust to a small campus atmosphere and strives to give the community a better understanding of the intellectual and cultural traditions of black culture.